 Government Administration Department

-The Department is responsible for the management, coordination and development of the ministries' common administration, planning of internal operations and finances and for their common practices and procedures.
+The Department is responsible for the management, coordination and development of the government’s and its ministries' common practices and procedures.
 In addition, it provides joint services and promotes shared organisational culture.

 The Government Administration Department is headed by a director general.
-The Department is divided into five divisions headed by three directors of divisions.
+The Department is divided into three divisions.
+In addition, Premises and In-house Services Unit and Development Services operate directly under the Department’s director general.
+The divisions are headed by two directors of division, who supervise seven units.
+Many of the units operate in teams.

 Information Management and ICT Division